Docs Help

 The Sencha VS Code plugin has intimate knowledge of the Ext JS framework.
 This allows the plugin to provide a powerful navigation tool.
 You can quickly move throughout the application without the need for searching a tree or directory structure.

 You can navigate using class name, xtypes, and other type aliases.
 You can also navigate by methods, properties, config keys, events, etc. You may navigate to the source member of the Ext JS framework or custom class by clicking on it while holding CTRL (Command on Mac).
-You can also move the cursor to where you want to open the definition, and press F12 key.
+You can also move the cursor to where you want to open the definition, and press F12 key or fn + F12 keys.
 The source will open in a new JavaScript editor tab.

 image alt text